 Both the eTA and the business visa for New Zealand allow the holder to visit the country for up to 3 months for the following activities:

 - To buy New Zealand goods and services

 - To carry out an official trade mission recognised by the New Zealand government

-- To undertake business consultations or negotiations with authorised representatives of an overseas company, body or person about the set-up, expansion or wind-up of a business in New Zealand, or conducting business in the country.
+- To undertake business consultations or negotiations with authorised representatives of an overseas company, body or person about the set-up, expansion or wind-up of a business in New Zealand, or conducting business in the country

-Non-visa waiver citizens who wish to spend more than 3 months in the country for business activities, or undertake salaried employment, will be required to apply for a New Zealand work visa.
+Business people who wish to spend more than 3 months in the country for business activities, or undertake salaried employment, will be required to apply for a New Zealand work visa.